Erica Warner.jpg

 Erica T. Warner, ScD MPH

-Dr. Warner is an Assistant Professor in the Department Medicine at Harvard Medical School and an Assistant Investigator at Massachusetts General Hospital where she conducts epidemiological research on cancer in the Mongan Institute’s Clinical Translational Epidemiology Unit.
+Dr. Warner is an Associate Professor in the Department Medicine at Harvard Medical School and an Associate Investigator at Massachusetts General Hospital where she conducts epidemiological research on cancer in the Mongan Institute’s Clinical Translational Epidemiology Unit.
 Dr. Warner has a bachelor's degree from Duke University and a master's in public health degree (MPH) from Yale School of Public Health.
 Dr. Warner completed her doctorate, and the Alonzo Smythe Yerby Postdoctoral Fellowship, both in Epidemiology, at the Harvard T.H.
 Chan School of Public Health.
 Her research studies how lifestyle, behavioral, and genetic factors affect cancer screening, and intermediate markers of cancer risk, cancer risk and survival, with an interest in molecular subtypes and racial/ethnic and socioeconomic health disparities.
-Dr. Warner is a member of the steering committee of the Boston Breast Cancer Equity Coalition, Research Director for the Boston Mammography Cohort Study, and Project Director for the National Consortium on Psychosocial Stress, Spirituality, and Health.
-She is a 2018 winner of the Deans Community Service Award from the Office for Diversity Inclusion and Community Partnership at Harvard Medical School, and was named a 2019 Diversity Scholar by the Nutrition Obesity Research Center at Harvard, and received the MGH Physician/Scientist Development Award.
+Dr. Warner is the Director of Epidemiology for the Early Detection and Diagnostics Clinic at Mass General Hospital Cancer Center, Vice Chair for Health Disparities in the Alliance for Clinical Trials in Oncology, and Principal Investigator of the Boston Mammography Cohort Study.

 Current and Past Lab Members